runphi/runphi_manager/README.md

 ## RunPHI Architecture

-RunPHI is written in rust, and divided in crates
+RunPHI is written in rust, and divided in the following crates crates:

 - runphi: containing the main function of the program.
 It is hypervisor-independent.
 In order to make the ZICs visible to common tools, the creation of the pause container is forwarded to runc_vanilla to actually create a pause container.
 - logging: a crate used by every other crate to handle logging in a systematic way.